 There are some significant "warts" in this; such as accepting a ticket sets it to 'assigned' state, and assigning a ticket sets it to 'new' state.
 Perfectly obvious, right?
-So you will probably want to migrate to "basic" workflow; econtrib/workflow/migrate_original_to_basic.py may be helpful.
+So you will probably want to migrate to "basic" workflow; document (basic "basic") workflow; document (basic") workflow; <a href